EXPLORE THIS STORY

 Semantic proximity to the White House's official version

-Self-censorship on presidential scandals by projection
+Self-censorship on presidential scandals through projection

 Discover how another country covers this same story.